AllergyTalk

 Welcome to Season Two of Allergytalk!
 In this season, we are going to introduce you to each of the Allergy Watch assistant editors who work so hard on scouring the literature in allergy and immunology and bring you the most interesting articles in every issue!

-Today we are again joined by Dr. Vivian Hernandez-Trujillo from Nicklaus Children’s Hospital and will be reviewing the July-Aug 2022 issue of Allergy Watch, a bimonthly publication which provides research summaries to College members from the major journals in allergy and immunology.
+Today we joined by Dr. Vivan Hernandez-Trujillo, MD from Nicklaus Children’s Hospital in Miami, Florida where we review the July-Aug 2022 issue Allergy Watch, a bimonthly publication which provides research summaries to College members from the major journals in allergy and immunology.

 You can also earn CME credit by listening to this podcast!
 For information about CME credit or to read archived issues of Allergy Watch, head over to https://college.acaai.org/publications/allergywatch